kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## An Explicit Extra Frame Can Be Better Than an Invisible Decision
+## An Explicit Extra Frame Can Be Better Than an Invisible Decision { #explicit-extra-frame }

 One of the strongest objections to generated code is aesthetic: stack traces and navigation feel less clean because there are extra generated classes.